Can You Bring Magnets on a Plane? TSA Magnet Rules

 • industrial magnets

-• rare earth magnets which include:
+• rare earth magnets, which include:

 No, that doesn’t mean much to me either, but I guess it may make more sense to anyone planning on taking strong magnets on a plane with them or to a physicist.

-Here is the TSA’s response to a passenger can I bring neodymium magnets on a plane:
+Here is the TSA’s response to a passenger asking, “Can I bring neodymium magnets on a plane?”:

 can you bring strong magnets on a plane

-This is the FAA’s response to another passenger’s question providing the set precise guidelines:
+This is the FAA’s response to another passenger’s question, providing the set precise guidelines:

 can you take strong magnets on a plane

-The reason why there is this restriction on the strength of magnets allowed on a plane is that there is a risk that they could cause interference with the navigational equipment of the aircraft.
-I imagine this risk is lower now than in the past as aircraft no longer rely on magnetic compasses for navigation as navigation is mostly GPS based now.
+There is this restriction on the strength of magnets allowed on a plane because there is a risk that they could cause interference with the navigational equipment of the aircraft.

 Can you use magnets while on board?